CompassionCH/compassion-modules/README.md

 # Compassion Modules

-All accounting extensions needed for supporting Compassion's mission, in particular with the child sponsosrhip program.
+This project holds Odoo modules needed for any Compassion office in order to manage sponsorships of its country.
+It connects Odoo with GMC webservices.

 <!-- /!\ do not modify below this line -->